madrilene/lene.dev/src/pages/index.md

   title: Recent Projects
   content: 'Expand to see the details of some of my recent client projects.'
 learnings:
-  title: Learnings
+  title: Books I've read
-  content: "Books I've read and courses I've taken.
-I'll only mention those I appreciated and finished or plan to finish in the future.
-List incomplete."
+  content: "Technical books I've read in the past years.
+I'll only mention books that made a difference for me, the ones I really appreciate and recommend wholeheartedly. "
 ---

 ## About me